huynguy-db/arcion-docs/content/docs/target-setup/redis-streams.md

 In the preceding sample:

-- `max-connections` is the maximum number of connections Replicant can open in Redis.
+- `max-connections` specifies the maximum number of connections Replicant can open in Redis.
-- `max-retries` is the number of times any failed operation on the system will be re-attempted.
+- `max-retries` specifies the number of times any failed operation on the system will be re-attempted.

 Feel free to change these two values as you need.
 {{< /tab >}}